 If only all advice columns were written by feminists… Did I mention I love Beth Ditto?

-Image by dizzy-eyed, shared under a Creative Commons license.
+Image of Beth Ditto performing by dizzy-eyed, shared under a Creative Commons license.